hchenqi/WndDesign/README.md

 `Vector` indicates the difference between two `Point`s.
 It can be applied to a `Point` or a `Rect` as a translation transform.

-#### Layout Calculation
+#### Reflow

 Layout calculation logic might be the most interesting and complicated part as it took me the most time to finally find a neat design solution.
+Re-calculating layout is also called the `reflow` process.

 Each window is aware of its own size and its content layout.
 A window's content includes all its child windows and their sizes and positions, or its raw content if it has no child window, like `TextBox` or `ImageBox`.
 Child window's position relative to its parent window is always kept by the parent and never exposed to the child window itself.